deislabs/wagi/README.md

 # WAGI: Web Assembly Gateway Interface

+**WARNING:** This is experimental code put together on a whim.
+It is not considered production-grade by its developers, neither is it "supported" software.
+This is a project we wrote to demonstrate another way to use WASI.

 Like fashion, all technologies eventually make a comeback.
 WAGI (pronounced "waggy") is an implementation of CGI for WebAssembly and WASI.